screenmeet/ZDSMPlugin/README.md

 Initialize the `[ZDSMPluginManager sharedManager]`.

-To show show the chat UI:
+To show the chat UI:

 1. Either present or show the view controller `[[ZDSMPluginManager sharedManager] messagesVC]`